-When refreshing a QlikView document using batch-files (scheduled reload), you must verify that the scheduler is running on a different account than your personal network account.
-A recommendation when loading QlikView documents in batch is to add a specific user in Section Access for this task.
+When refreshing a QlikView document using batch-files / scheduled reload, you must be aware that the scheduler may be running with an account other than your personal network account.
+It is therefore not recommended to use NT-Authentication when loading QlikView documents in batch but instead add a specific user in Section Access for this task.
 This user should only be identified using SERIAL.
-By doing this you don't have to worry about SIDs, UserID/Password etc:
+By doing this you don't have to worry about SID's, UserID/Password etc:

-USERID PASSWORD NTNAME NTDOMAINSID NTSID ACCESS 4600 2394 7111 8018 ADMIN
+'''

+USERID

+PASSWORD

+SERIAL

+NTNAME

+NTDOMAINSID

+NTSID

+ACCESS